Provo City Center Temple

-The Provo City Center Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) on the same site as the former Provo Tabernacle in Provo, Utah.
-Completed in 2016, the temple utilizes much of the external shell of the tabernacle, all that remained of the original building after a fire in December 2010.
+The Provo City Center Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church), built on the site of the former Provo Tabernacle in Provo, Utah.
+Completed in 2016, the temple uses much of the external shell of the tabernacle that remained from the original building after a fire in December 2010.
+The intent to build the temple was announced on October 1, 2011, by church president Thomas S. Monson, during the church's general conference.
+The temple is the second in Provo, was the sixteenth in Utah, and the church's 150th worldwide.

-Announcement
+This temple has a distinctive exterior with Gothic-inspired stained glass windows.
+A groundbreaking ceremony, to signify the beginning of construction, was held on May 12, 2012, conducted by Jeffrey R. Holland.

+History

-The intent to construct the temple was announced by church president Thomas S. Monson on October 1, 2011, during the church's semi-annual general conference.
+The intent to construct the temple was announced by church president Thomas S. Monson on October 1, 2011, during the church's general conference.
 The temple was announced concurrently with those to be built in Barranquilla, Colombia; Durban, South Africa; Kinshasa, DR Congo; and Star Valley, Wyoming, along with the temple in Paris, France which had been previously announced.
 At the time, this brought the total number of temples worldwide (either completed, under construction or announced) to 166 and the number of temples in Utah to 16.
 Provo became the second city in the LDS Church to have two temples, the first being South Jordan, Utah, with the Jordan River and Oquirrh Mountain temples.
 It is the second tabernacle in Utah to be converted to a temple, the first being the Vernal Utah Temple, and the fourth Latter-day Saint temple converted from an existing building.
 (The three previous being the Vernal Utah, Copenhagen Denmark, and Manhattan New York temples.)
 It is one of only two Latter-day Saint temples not to include the name of the state/province or country in which the temple is located (the other being the Salt Lake Temple).